Slobodan Pajic: Biography

 In 1996, the French National Museum of Modern Art commissioned an installation from the Image Captors series.
 The result, a large multi-screen installation Mémoires was presented in the anniversary exhibition Made In France.
-To the sound of a rocket-launcher called Stalin’s Organ, images of war on 16 mm film decomposed motion and imprinted a prepared video screen, then abruptly disappeared, leaving the after-image to slowly fade in silence.
-On the other side of the room, 4 projections of fixed images of combats and refugees appeared in violent bursts and disappeared into darkness.
+To the sound of a rocket launcher called Stalin’s Organ, images of war on 16 mm film decomposed motion and imprinted a prepared video screen, then abruptly disappeared, leaving the after-image to slowly fade in silence.
+On the other side of the room, 4 projections of fixed images of combats and refugees appeared in violent bursts and disappeared into the darkness.
 (Françoise Parfait) The piece is an altogether moving indictment of war and aggression.